marlomgirardi/vscode-keep-context/README.md

 - It may work in workspaces with more than one folder, but it only supports single folders.
 - It doesn't store `TabInputTextDiff`, `TabInputWebview`, `TabInputNotebookDiff`, and `TabInputTerminal`.
 - Preview tabs are not stored.
+- We don't have a listener for "tab group resize", it relies on tab group change to update that currently.

 ## Known Issues